 Moved by Music

 Can you feel music?
 Are you moved by the beat?
 There is a good reason for this, Jenni will tell you what happens, why it works, and how the applications go far beyond moving your hips.

-Institute for Therapy Through the Arts is celebrating its 40th anniversary in 2015.
-Hear from founding director Toddy Richman and current executive director, Jenni Rook.
+Institute for Therapy Through the Arts celebrated its 40th anniversary in 2015.
+Hear from founding director Toddy Richman and former executive director, Jenni Rook.

 Operation Oak Tree is ITA’s programming for military children and families throughout the cycle of deployment.